 But your older child deserves to feel safe in her own house, so you can't just sit by and "let them work it out."
 Obviously, you immediately get between your children to stop the hitting.
 You say "Ouch!
 No hitting!
 Hitting hurts!"
 But what if the aggression continues?

-As always, if you want to change your child's behavior, consider the feelings and needs driving it, and address them.
+As always, if you want to change your child's behavior, get curious about the feelings and needs driving that behavior, and address them.
 For instance:

 1. The toddler wants to connect with the older sibling.